acf-extended/ACF-Extended/README.md

 ### ACF: Dev Mode

-View all custom Post Meta & Terms Meta in a readable format
+View all custom Posts, Terms & Users meta in a readable format

-* Arrays & Json are converted to `print_r()`
+* Print Arrays & Json values
 * ACF fields meta are grouped together
 * ACF field groups related to fields are displayed when available
 * Dev mode also enable `SCRIPT_DEBUG`